stephan-kim/stephan-kim.github.io/_posts/2016-08-22-its-happening.markdown

 A long, but flat hike (try to borrow a bike!) is to hike to the lakes in the <a href="http://www.openstreetmap.org/?mlat=47.5776&mlon=13.1396#map=16/47.5776/13.1396" target="_blank">Bluntau valley</a>, a valley that has two beautiful lakes, lots of forests, and is surrounded by mountains.
-In a recent TV show on austrian television, this was elected as one of the most beautiful places in the province of Salzburg.
+In a recent TV show on Austrian television, this was elected as one of the most beautiful places in the province of Salzburg.
 We recommend to combine this with a stay at Golling's nicest beer garden at <a href="http://www.openstreetmap.org/?mlat=47.58914&mlon=13.15219#map=19/47.58914/13.15219" target="_blank">Gasthof Göllhof</a>.
-For an austrian speciality, try <a href="https://de.wikipedia.org/wiki/S%C3%BClze" target="_blank">Sülze</a> -- essentially meat in aspic.
+For an Austrian speciality, try <a href="https://de.wikipedia.org/wiki/S%C3%BClze" target="_blank">Sülze</a> -- essentially meat in aspic.

 ![Bluntau Valley](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Bluntausee.JPG/320px-Bluntausee.JPG)

 Image Source: <a href="https://commons.wikimedia.org/wiki/File:Bluntausee.JPG">wikimedia</a>.

-#### Salzburg

-Nearby Salzburg has a beautiful old town, a monastery full of jolly, beer brewing monks (Stephan's favourite), clubs, concerts, pretty churches.
-Did we mention the beer brewing monks?

 ##### **Joch Almen/Stahlhaus:**